gaganhegde/docs/environment/environment.md

 ## Environment add

 _Environment add_ command creates a new environment in an existing GitOps setup.
-It outputs resources yaml files, kustomization files, and updated Manifest.
-The following resources are written to filesystem.
+It outputs resources yaml files, kustomization files, and updated Manifest to filesystem.

-* A new envrionment with resources

 ```shell
 $ odo pipelines environment add